 - 1 shallot, peeled

 - ¼ cup apple cider vinegar

-After the cook, remove the potatoes from the starch pan and cut into quarters.
+5) After the cook, remove the potatoes from the Suvie Starch Cooker and cut into quarters.
 Remove the green beans and cut into 1-inch pieces.

-Combine potatoes and green beans in a large bowl with pickled shallots and vinegar, fresh dill, and whole grain mustard.
+6) Combine potatoes and green beans in a large bowl with shallot mixture, 3 tbsp olive oil, 2 tbsp fresh dill, and 1 tbsp whole grain mustard.

-Remove tenderloin from the vacuum-sealed bag.
+7) Remove tenderloin from the vacuum-sealed bag.
 Heat a skillet over high heat.
 Add ½ tbsp vegetable oil to the skillet, sear the tenderloin on all 4 sides for 30-45 seconds per side.
-The meat should be nicely browned but not burned.
+The meat should be nicely browned, but not burned.